13302296C/flutter_rte/README.md

 ### Sizing and Constraints

-By default widget is trying to occupy all available width and sizes its height based on the height of its content, but not less than the value of `minHeight` attribute of [HtmlEditor] widget.
+By default, the widget occupies all available width and sizes its height based on the height of its content, but not less than the value of `minHeight` attribute of [HtmlEditor] widget.

 ```Dart
     // since explicit height is not provided - the editor will size itself